noodlecollie/v2mp/V2MP.md

 A readable mailbox always has at least 1 byte waiting to be read.
 The read operation should specify the maximum number of bytes to read in `R1`.

-* If the number of bytes to read is non-zero, this implies complex data transfer. `LR` holds the address to read into (it is assumed that there is a buffer at this address which holds at least the specified max number of bytes).
+* If the number of bytes to read is non-zero, this implies indirect data transfer. `LR` holds the address to read into (it is assumed that there is a buffer at this address which holds at least the specified max number of bytes).
-* If the number bytes to read is zero, this implies simple data transfer.
+* If the number bytes to read is zero, this implies direct data transfer.
 A little-endian word is read and the value is stored in `LR`.
 If there was only one byte to read, the second, higher byte in `LR` is always `00h`.

 If the max number of bytes to read is less than the remaining number of bytes in the mailbox, the mailbox retains the remaining bytes and remains in a readable state.
 Otherwise, all the bytes are consumed from the mailbox, and afterwards it is no longer readable.

 After the read, `R1` is set to indicate how many bytes were actually read.
-In the case of a simple data transfer, this will be either `1` or `2`, depending on how many bytes were left in the mailbox.
+In the case of a direct data transfer, this will be either `1` or `2`, depending on how many bytes were left in the mailbox.

 If the mailbox was not readable, an `IDO` fault will be raised.
-If complex data transfer occurs and `LR` points to an address that is not aligned, an `ALGN` fault will be raised.
-If complex data transfer occurs and any part of the transferred data is written off the end of `DS`, a `SEG` fault will be raised.
+If indirect data transfer occurs and `LR` points to an address that is not aligned, an `ALGN` fault will be raised.
+If indirect data transfer occurs and any part of the transferred data is written off the end of `DS`, a `SEG` fault will be raised.

 `SR[Z]` is set if the mailbox content has been read in its entirety, and otherwise is cleared.